sarnsdev/web-coding-challenge/README.md

    heroku open
    ```

-* If you are trying to run this after a '<git clone>' you will need to run '<npm update>' so that you can download node_modules that are needed to run since I disallow that folder to be pushed to my repository.
+* If you are trying to run this after a 'git clone' you will need to run 'npm update' so that you can download node_modules that are needed to run since I disallow that folder to be pushed to my repository.